Turkey in NATO: France

 As in 2019 the United States decided to withdraw from northeast Syria and make way for Turkey to invade the area despite several NATO member states being opposed to a military operation, French President Emmanuel Macron called NATO brain-dead as he would have preferred better cooperation between NATO allies.
 The Turkish military operation was directed against the Peoples Defense Units (YPG) involved in the fight against the Islamic State (IS).
 Macron alleged that Turkey should not expect support from NATO member states if the Turkish military operation was not halted.
 A diplomatic spat followed, with Recep Tayyip Erdogan asking Macron if he was brain-dead himself and France summoning the Turkish ambassador.
 The invasion ended after the Vice President of the United States came to an agreement with Turkey for a ceasefire in order to keep US troops involved in the fight against the Islamic state in safety.
 In May 2022, when Turkey discussed the possibility of an additional incursion, the United States again warned against such an undertaking.

 Baltic defense plan

 NATO established a plan to defend the Baltic states after the Russian annexation of the Crimea in 2014.
-The plan was dubbed Eagle Defender, but was not implemented due to Turkish objections.
+The plan was dubbed Eagle Defender, but was not implemented at the time due to Turkish objections.
 Turkey wanted NATO officials to classify the People's Defense Units (YPG) as a terrorist organization in exchange for its approval for the plan.
 In July 2020, Turkey withdrew its objection, and Eagle Defender was able to come into practice.